Liability in Truck Accidents in New Jersey

 • Case Example: Camacho v.
 Hertz Equipment Rental Corp., 2018 N.J.
 Super.
 LEXIS 109

-• This case involved a commercial truck accident where liability was shared between the trucking company and a third-party contractor responsible for vehicle maintenance.
+• This case involved a commercial truck accident.
+Liability was shared between the trucking company and a third-party contractor responsible for vehicle maintenance.
 The court emphasized the importance of proper inspection and maintenance records.

 • Case Example: The Tragic Death of Michael O’Connell